babylonchain/staking-indexer/doc/staking.md

 ## Staking Transactions Processing

 In the phase-1 system, Bitcoin serves as the only source of truth about the events of the system.
-Events correspond to Bitcoin Staking, Unbonding, and Withdrawal transactions and based on their ordering in the Bitcoin ledger we can identify the parameters they should be validated against to be accepted.
+Events correspond to Bitcoin Staking and Unbonding transactions and based on their ordering in the Bitcoin ledger we can identify the parameters they should be validated against to be accepted.

 The system described below, assumes that it is dealing with irreversible